 Hong Kong is an embodiment of yin and yang, the Chinese concept of balance.
 Within the bustling city, you will find green parks with beautiful gardens that bring you right back into the present moment.
-Alongside the city skyline are rolling hills offering their natural beauty.
-Victoria Park has famous paths where hikers are surrounded by verdant lushness.
+Alongside the city, skyline are rolling hills offering their natural beauty.
+Victoria Park has famous paths where hikers are surrounded by the verdant lushness.
 Architects take Feng Shui, or the energy of the elements, into consideration when constructing the buildings giving the city precision that can be felt.

 There is so much to see and do in Hong Kong, here are some of my favourite attractions:

 - Tian Tan Buddha – Sitting 34 metres above Po Lin Monastery in Ngong Ping, this gigantic bronze Buddha statue symbolizes the balance between man and nature.
 It is accessible by glass-bottom cable car accessed from the airport, or you can hike the 268 steps to the top.

 - Victoria Peak – This is the highest hill on Hong Kong Island.
 You can take the Tram to the top where you will find the Peak Tower and Sky Terrace and some amazing views!

 - 10,000 Buddhas Monastery – Although no monks actually live here, this one of Hong Kong’s most unique Buddhist temples and home to more than 10,000 Buddha statues.

 - Star Ferry – This historical ferry runs between Kowloon and Hong Kong Island.
 Not only is it a practical and economical mode of transportation, it offers movie-worthy views of the skyline.

 - Tai Kwun Centre for Heritage and Art – Once a 150 year-old police station, this independent art space now exhibits all different types of art, from theatre to history.